aws-samples/amazon-comprehend-custom-automate-classification-it-service-request/README.md

 2. The `etl_lambda` function downloads the raw data set from Amazon S3 to Amazon EFS.
 3. The `etl_lambda` function performs data preprocessing task of the SEOSS dataset.
-4. When the function is complete, it uploads the transformed data with prepped_data prefix to the S3 bucket
+4. When the function execution completes, it uploads the transformed data with prepped_data prefix to the S3 bucket
 5. After the upload of transformed data to prepped_data prefix is complete, a successful ETL completion message is send to Amazon SNS.
 6. In Amazon Comprehend, you can classify your documents using two modes: multi-class or multi-label.
 Multi-class mode identifies one and only one class for each document, and multi-label mode, identifies one or more labels for each document.
 Since we are trying to identify a single class to each document, we train the custom classifier model in multi-class mode.SNS triggers the `train_classifier_lambda` function which initiates the Amazon Comprehend classifier training in a multi-class mode.
 7. The `train_classifier_lambda` function initiates the Amazon Comprehend custom classifier training.